autumn wind- a paulownia tree being blown, now frost on the ivy -Matsuo Basho (translated by David Landis Barnhill)

 These transitions are also something that captures our imagination, and something that I believe the haiku is perfectly constructed to put into words.

 This autumn why do I feel old? birds in clouds Matsuo Basho (1644-1694)

-The haiku’s focus on nature and seasonal changes provide a perfect framework to explore the concept of impermanence..
-George Marsh explains, “The strong emphasis on the seasons in haiku means that a sense of the changes in the natural world, paralleled in the human world, is at the core of every haiku.”(3) Therefore, the haiku can provide us with glimpses of law of impermanence as seen through the eye of the poet.
+The haiku’s focus on nature provides a perfect framework to explore the concept of impermanence.
+George Marsh explains, “The strong emphasis on the seasons in haiku means that a sense of the changes in the natural world, paralleled in the human world, is at the core of every haiku.”(3) Therefore, the haiku can provide us with glimpses of the law of impermanence as seen through the eye of the poet.

 Below are a few examples of haiku that speak of change.

 Not for a moment do things stand still color in the trees Omoda Seiju (1771-1776)

 All moving things must arrive at their end a knotty willow Tokyuso Enshi (1734-1780)